stripe/stripe-ruby/README.md

 )
 ```

-You can also set a per-request key like in the example below.
-This is often
+You can also set a per-request key and/or account like in the examples below.
-useful for Connect applications that use multiple API keys during the lifetime
+This is often useful for Connect applications that use multiple API keys during
-of a process.
+the lifetime of a process.

 Authentication is transparently handled for you in subsequent method calls on
 the returned object.